 In the opening brief on behalf of Ms. Shepard, her attorneys note that “Illinois is the only state in the Union that flatly forbids law-abiding citizens from carrying operable firearms in public for self-defense.
 Illinois attempts to defend this ban as a public safety measure, asserting that mayhem would ensue if law-abiding citizens were licensed to bear weapons in public.
 The inconvenient truth that every other state in the nation allows some form of public carriage of firearms by at least some private, law-abiding citizens—and does so without fostering the mayhem forecast by the Defendants here—gives the lie to Illinois’s pleas that firearms in the hands of any and all law-abiding citizens are uniquely a threat to public safety in this state, even if nowhere else in America.”

-Attorneys for both sides faced probing question from the three-judge panel; audio of the 45 minutes of argument is available online here.
+Attorneys for both sides faced probing questions from the three-judge panel; audio of the 45 minutes of argument is available online here.
 Please note that the Shepard case was consolidated with and argued alongside a similar case (Moore v.
 Madigan); Ms. Shepard’s attorney, former Assistant Attorney General Charles J. Cooper, argues second.
-Questioning the attorneys are (in order of appearance) Judges Richard A. Posner, Ann Claire Williams and Joel M. Flaum.
+Questioning the attorneys are (in order of appearance) Judges Richard A. Posner, Ann Claire Williams, and Joel M. Flaum.

 Established in 1975, the Institute for Legislative Action (ILA) is the “lobbying” arm of the National Rifle Association of America.
 ILA is responsible for preserving the right of all law-abiding individuals in the legislative, political, and legal arenas, to purchase, possess and use firearms for legitimate purposes as guaranteed by the Second Amendment to the U.S. Constitution.
 Visit: www.nra.org